V0pe/crypto-dict/README.md

 # CRYPTO DICT

 > This is a mobile web app the provides daily updates on the cryto price.
-The data is sourced from the [Air pollution](https://openweathermap.org/api/air-pollution).
+The data is sourced from the [Cryptocurrency](https://docs.coinapi.io/).
 The project is build with React a JavaScript library, and Redux for state management.

 ## Built With